cal-itp/data-analyses/ntd/new_transit_metrics/README.md

-# Addtional Transit Performance Metrics
+# Additional Transit Performance Metrics

-In 2023, UCLA Institue of Transportation Studies published a white paper titled ["Options for the Future of State Funding for Transit Operations in CaliforniaInforming the Future of the Transportation Development Act"](https://escholarship.org/uc/item/2zb6z5rm)
+In 2023, UCLA Institute of Transportation Studies published a white paper titled ["Options for the Future of State Funding for Transit Operations in California Informing the Future of the Transportation Development Act"](https://escholarship.org/uc/item/2zb6z5rm)

 UCLA concluded that current transit performance metrics like "farebox recovery ratios" are: